MakeUserActiveInactive Step

 Let’s build and execute the “makeUserActiveInactiveDef” example.

-• Click the “getWorkflowUserID” step to configure its “Required” properties.
-Provide a name for the step, the user name to fetch, and the variable or global to hold the user ID after execution.
+- Click the “getWorkflowUserID” step to configure its “Required” properties.
+Provide a name for the step, the username to fetch, and the variable or global to store the user ID after execution.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have Copilot add new process steps that match your process description.

-• Click the “makeUserActiveInactive” step to configure its “Required” properties.
+- Click the “makeUserActiveInactive” step to configure its “Required” properties.
 Provide a name for the step.
-Provide the variable or global that holds the user ID from the previous steps.
-Select the value “Yes” to mark the user inactive.
+Specify the variable or global that contains the user ID from the previous steps.
+Select “Yes” to mark the user inactive.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have Copilot add new process steps that match your process description.

-• Alternatively, you may provide the workflow User ID value from the User Management page by copying and pasting.
+- Alternatively, you may copy and paste the workflow User ID from the User Management page.

-• Save the process definition, create a new instance, and then execute it.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance to check the step properties.
-The step configures the user as “active or inactive” according to the configuration.
+The step configures the user as “active” or “inactive” based on the configuration.

 Definition Sample: